Your home may be repossessed if you do not keep up repayments on your mortgage

 - Lloyds Bank

-Announced in the 2015 Autumn Statement, the government’s London Help to Buy scheme launched on February 1, 2016.
+The government’s London Help to Buy scheme launched on 1 February, 2016.

 Your mortgage must be for at least 25% of the property's value.